BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 This can also be used to deal with uneven group sizes, say you have 21 students in a group, and the exercise requires teams of 4, you don't want the last 3 to get stuck, so you can manually start them as a group of 3.
-This is done by disbanding the team and them manually enrolling.

 ## Self diagnostic